alicewriteswrongs/pyresolve/pyresolve.md

 which works really smoothly!

+###Tests

+A side effect of all this is you need to Tangle the source in order to run the tests.
+There's a little shellscript called `tests.sh` that does this for you.
+If you've already installed Pweave globally it should work!

 ##DNS queries

 Anyway, how does DNS work?
 Well, it turns out it is sort of complicated!